-SARS-CoV-2 is a betacoronavirus and is related to human SARS-CoV and bat SARS-like CoVs.
-The genome of SARS-CoV-2 reveals similarities to SARS-CoVs, but also key differences that may explain the increased transmissibility of SARS-CoV-2 compared to SARS-CoV.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a betacoronavirus related to human SARS-CoV and bat SARS-like CoVs.
+The genome of SARS-CoV-2 reveals similarities to SARS-CoVs and key differences that may explain the increased transmissibility of SARS-CoV-2 compared to SARS-CoV.

 Image Credit: Orpheus FX/Shutterstock.com

 Severe acute respiratory syndrome coronavirus (SARS-CoV-2), formerly known as 2019-nCoV, is the virus that causes COVID-19.
 It is a lineage b beta-coronavirus belonging to the coronaviridae family of the order nidovirales (see Phylogenetic Tree of SARS-CoV-2).
 SARS-CoV-2 is a Baltimore class IV positive-sense ssRNA virus and is thought to have zoonotic origins.